 Don’t worry.
 Our cycling trips are designed to cater to cyclists of all skill levels – and sometimes non-cyclists, too!
 Our rides are broken up into manageable sections with plenty of rest and photo stops, and we avoid big climbs where possible.
 A support vehicle also follows the group for the whole trip in case you feel like taking a short (or long) break.

-Many of our cycling trips also include the option to hire an e-bike for an extra fee.
+Many of our cycling tours also include the option to hire an e-bike for an extra fee.
 E-bikes have an electric motor that makes cycling up hills and along flats a lot easier.
 Let us know when booking if you'd like to request an e-bike.

 Bike hire is included in the trip price.
-The bikes we use are from trusted brands, very well maintained and chosen specifically for the terrain you'll be covering.
+The bikes we use are from trusted brands, very well maintained, and chosen specifically for the terrain you'll be covering.
 They come in a full range of sizes from extra small to extra large and usually have front suspension, flat bars and 27 gears.

 Please advise us of your height when booking so we can assign you a bike accordingly.